sjtseng0924/Intelligent_Clothing_Tagging_and_Pairing_System/README.md

 - **Recommend compatible outfit pairs** (e.g., top and bottom) based on learned compatibility
 - **Provide a web interface** for users to upload images and receive recommendations

-The system is modular, supporting both research/analysis scripts and a user-facing web application.

 ---

 ## 📁 Project Structure